-Take a guided sunset kayak on Chuckanut Bay out of Larrabee State Park, guided or on your own.
-Jump in your canoe and explore local lakes like Lake Padden, Lake Whatcom or Lake Samish.
+Take a guided sunset kayak on Chuckanut Bay out of Larrabee State Park, or jump in your canoe and explore local lakes like Lake Padden, Lake Whatcom or Lake Samish.
 You can also head to the waterfront and dip your paddleboard in at Boulevard Park or the new Waypoint Park and explore Bellingham Bay.

-C. Take A Hike
+3. Take A Hike

 For current trail and weather conditions, stop at the National Forest Ranger Station in Glacier.
 Expect an hour to hour and half trip via car.
 For a closer-to-Bellingham hike, try the Chuckanut Mountains.
 Trails are less steep out there but still offer gorgeous views of Bellingham Bay.

 Boundary Bay Brewery & Bistro is the oldest, and the most quintessential Bellingham stop for a locally-crafted American-style beer.
-Chuckanut Brewery & Kitchen is loved for its traditional German-style beers.
-Additional favorites include: Kulshan Brewing, Aslan Brewing, Stone’s Throw Brewing, Atwood Ales, Northfork Brewery, Twin Sisters Brewing and Melvin Brewing.
+Additional favorites include Kulshan Brewing, Aslan Brewing, Stone’s Throw Brewing, Atwood Ales, Northfork Brewery and Twin Sisters Brewing.